Thomas Wright Hill: Political views and activities

 Thomas Hill and his sons had strong political views which, at that time, were certainly radical, but always with the conviction that reforms had to come by persuasion, and constitutionally, not by violence.
-During the agitation leading up to the Great Reform Act of 1832, the fifth son Frederic Hill was freed from duties at the school to devote his time to an active part in the struggle as part of the Birmingham Union.
+During the agitation leading up to the Reform Act 1832, the fifth son Frederic Hill was freed from duties at the school to devote his time to an active part in the struggle as part of the Birmingham Union.
 A letter to his son Edwin, dated 15 May 1832, says "These my dear boy are stirring times ... the enthusiasm and unanimity of the mass who form the Birmingham Union is at once delightful and astonishing.
 I hope that it will be kept quite within the law.
 Let the honour of a vigour surmounting that boundary belong to our adversaries; they will not find such forbearance as they may have met with in days past".
 As his contribution to the cause "I am abstaining from tea, coffee, sugar etc., as taxed articles.
 Would that the massive unions would concur.
 The revenue then would soon require parliamentary help, and funds would be reserved for useful purposes.
 But this kind of passive procedure is too much to hope for as a general procedure".

 He does not seem to have disapproved of a little political trickery, provided the right side was doing it.
 Writing to his wife, dated 11 May 1831, about the "patriotic fellows of Haddington" including her brother, he says "Their district has five boroughs which choose a member of parliament by one [delegate] from each borough.
 Haddington was firm and Jedburgh was firm in the good cause.
 Dunbar was Rotten and the same was North Berwick.
 Lauder had seven good men in the council out of sixteen.
 By excellent management the men of Haddington brought away two councilmen from Lauder and entertained them until the business was accomplished, so that now three delegates out of the five are sound reformers ...
 It is a glorious victory and a proud thing for us to have so near a relative bearing such a part in it".

 In spite of radical views, he evidently thought well of King George III, for in a letter dated 9 February 1820, just after George IV's accession, he wrote to his son Matthew "How did your taste accord with bell-ringing and huzzas at the King's proclamation?
 To me, connected as it was with the death of our late aged and virtuous monarch it was revolting, even to hear of; I saw nothing of the pageantry".